WHO IS A J-1 SCHOLAR?

-The J-1 scholar categories most prevalent at UW–Madison are Research Scholar, Professor, Short-term Scholar, Specialist, and Student.
+UW–Madison is approved by the U.S. Department of State (DOS) to serve as a J-1 sponsor for international scholars to participate in research, teaching and degree programs at UW–Madison.
+The J-1 scholar categories at UW–Madison are Research Scholar, Professor, Short-term Scholar, and Specialist.
 All decisions relating the employee’s J-1 program must be made by the department including choosing the category, the dates of the program, and the duties.
-Sponsors are required to “ensure that the activities in which exchange visitors are engaged are consistent with the category and activity listed on their Forms DS-2019.”
+IFSS, in partnership with the host department, are required to “ensure that the activities in which exchange visitors are engaged are consistent with the category and activity listed on their Forms DS-2019.”
 22 CFR § 62.10(d)(1)

 This is an accordion element with a series of buttons that open and close related content panels.